-These qualified plans are designed to meet standards which are set by the ACA.
+These qualified plans are designed to meet standards that are set by the ACA.
 Stiff competition between the providers is also likely to encourage them to provide improved quality and pricing of the offered plans.

-The strategy is practically carried out through online portals where consumers visit virtual ‘shops’ for their health insurances.
+The strategy is practically carried out through online portals where consumers visit virtual ‘shops’ for their health insurance.
 Those people who qualify for cost-sharing subsidies or premium subsidies can obtain these grants via these online portals in various health insurance exchange schemes.

 The concept of health insurance exchange has originated from the heart of Obama Care in the U.S. An array of online shopping centers filled with medical benefits have been created under the program, and the idea was commercialized in 2010.

 The motive behind this online commercial insurance selling and buying are to create an expedient for medical coverage by dismissing airplane tickets.
-It is done to avoid bringing insurance companies together which compete among each other to prevent affordable plans.
+It is done to avoid bringing insurance companies together which compete with each other to prevent affordable plans.

 The health insurance business transaction is carried out in three phases.
 The implementation phase dominated the global market in terms of revenue in recent years.

-The operation and maintenance phase help to determine the potential market growth, which is measured in terms of increased post implementation requirements, which includes facility support, systems management, network operations, hardware and software upgrades, trouble reporting, troubleshooting, storage management, system performance reporting and monitoring and disaster recovery services.
+The operation and maintenance phase help to determine the potential market growth, which is measured in terms of increased post-implementation requirements, which includes facility support, systems management, network operations, hardware and software upgrades, trouble reporting, troubleshooting, storage management, system performance reporting and monitoring and disaster recovery services.